MRK - Marketing

 MRK 4053 Search Engine Marketing (2-2-3)

-This course seeks to equip students with the skills and competences to explore Search Engine Marketing (SEM) essentials.
+This was developed in conjunction with an industry partner from TikTok and seeks to equip students with the skills and competences to explore Search Engine Marketing (SEM) essentials.
 Learners will delve into search engine algorithms, conduct keyword research, and master on-page and off-page SEO techniques.
 They will learn PPC advertising fundamentals with Google Ads and Bing Ads, including ad copywriting and extensions.
 Additionally, learners will explore display advertising, shopping ads, mobile optimization, local search strategies, and SEM performance tracking through analytics.

 Prerequisites: MRK 2123